HWeber-tech/emp_proving_ground_v1/docs/operations/managed_ingest_environment.md

 ```

 The report mirrors the manifest exposed by the runtime builder, including the
 managed connector snapshot and probe health.
+Connectivity probes now emit
+status strings (`ok`, `degraded`, `off`, `error`) together with latency and the
+sanitised endpoint so operations can confirm a full Timescale→Redis→Kafka
-The `--env-file` flag injects the
+handshake at a glance.
+The `--env-file` flag injects the dotenv entries before
-dotenv entries before extras overrides, so the CLI can run without mutating the
+extras overrides, so the CLI can run without mutating the process environment.
-process environment.

 ## 3b.
 Combined readiness check